webforj/webforj-documentation/docs/installation/users.md

 ## 4) Opening Your Project in an IDE

 Now that the files we need have been created, the project can be opened in an editor or IDE.
-Visual Studio code will be used for this walkthrough.
+This tutorial will use Microsoft’s VS Code as the development IDE.
+Other IDEs may be used, and may come with other features or functionality. **VS Code can be [downloaded free of charge from this link.](https://code.visualstudio.com/Download)**

 ### Navigating to your files in your IDE